aliyun/terraform-provider-alicloud/website/docs/r/rds_account.html.markdown

 ## Argument Reference

 The following arguments are supported:

-* `account_description` - (Optional) Database description.
-It cannot begin with https://.
-It must start with a Chinese character or English letter.
-It can include Chinese and English characters, underlines (_), hyphens (-), and numbers.
-The length may be 2-256 characters.
+* `db_instance_id` - (Optional, ForceNew) The ID of the instance.
+* `account_description` - (Optional) The description of the account.
+The value must be 2 to 256 characters in length.
+The value can contain letters, digits, underscores (_), and hyphens (-), and must start with a letter.

+-> **NOTE:** The name cannot start with http:// or https://.
+* `account_name` - (Optional, ForceNew) The name of the database account.
+    * The name must be unique.
+    * The name can contain lowercase letters, digits, and underscores (_).
+For MySQL databases, the name can contain uppercase letters.
-* `account_name` - (Optional, ForceNew) Operation account requiring a uniqueness check.
-It may consist of lower case letters, numbers, and underlines, and must start with a letter and end with letters or numbers, The length must be 2-63 characters for PostgreSQL, otherwise the length must be 2-32 characters.
+    * The name must start with a letter and end with a letter or digit.
-* `account_password` - (Optional, Sensitive) Operation password.
-It may consist of letters, digits, or underlines, with a length of 6 to 32 characters.
-You have to specify one of `password` and `kms_encrypted_password` fields.
+    * For MySQL databases, the name of the privileged account cannot be the same as that of the standard account.
+For example, if the name of the privileged account is Test1, the name of the standard account cannot be test1.
+    * The length of the value must meet the following requirements:
+        * If the instance runs MySQL 5.7 or MySQL 8.0, the value must be 2 to 32 characters in length.
+        * If the instance runs MySQL 5.6, the value must be 2 to 16 characters in length.
+        * If the instance runs SQL Server, the value must be 2 to 64 characters in length.
+        * If the instance runs PostgreSQL with cloud disks, the value must be 2 to 63 characters in length.
+        * If the instance runs PostgreSQL with local disks, the value must be 2 to 16 characters in length.
+        * If the instance runs MariaDB, the value must be 2 to 16 characters in length.
+        * For more information about invalid characters, See [Forbidden keywords](https://help.aliyun.com/zh/rds/developer-reference/forbidden-keywords?spm=api-workbench.API%20Document.0.0.529e2defHKoZ3o).

-* `account_type` - (Optional, ForceNew) Privilege type of account.
-Default to `Normal`.
+* `account_password` - (Optional, Sensitive) The password of the account.
-    `Normal`: Common privilege.
-    `Super`: High privilege.
+    * The value must be 8 to 32 characters in length.
+    * The password must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
+    * Special characters include ! @ # $ % ^ & * ( ) _ + - =
-* `db_instance_id` - (Optional, ForceNew) The Id of instance in which account belongs.
+* `account_type` - (Optional, ForceNew) The account type.
+Valid values:
+    * Normal: standard account (default).
+    * Super: privileged account.
+    * Sysadmin: system admin account.
+The account type is available only for ApsaraDB RDS for SQL Server instances.

+-> **NOTE:** Before you create a system admin account, check whether the RDS instance meets all prerequisites.
+For more information, See [Create a system admin account](https://help.aliyun.com/zh/rds/apsaradb-rds-for-sql-server/create-a-system-admin-account-for-an-apsaradb-rds-for-sql-server-instance?spm=api-workbench.API%20Document.0.0.529e2defHKoZ3o).
 * `kms_encrypted_password` - (Optional) An KMS encrypts password used to a db account.
 If the `account_password` is filled in, this field will be ignored.
 * `kms_encryption_context` - (Optional, MapString) An KMS encryption context used to decrypt `kms_encrypted_password` before creating or updating a db account with `kms_encrypted_password`.
 See [Encryption Context](https://www.alibabacloud.com/help/doc-detail/42975.htm).
 It is valid when `kms_encrypted_password` is set.
 * `description` - (Optional, Deprecated from v1.120.0) The attribute has been deprecated from 1.120.0 and using `account_description` instead.